dongyh20/C2P.github.io/README.md

-# C2P.github.io
+# C2P
-Project Page for C2P[CVPR2023]
+This is the repository that contains source code for the C2P project page.
-This is the repository that contains source code for the C2P website.
+# Website License
 The template is borrowed from Nerfies.